TomFairbairn/RateReporter/README.md

 Installation
 -----------

+Download the Solace Javascript API - you will need to include this in your HTML. [test.html](test.html) shows you how to do this.

-Simply include RateReporter.js in your html or however you wish to reference it.
+Then, Simply include RateReporter.js in your html or however you wish to reference it.
 The file [test.html](test.html) shows a simple installation - you can either just download the file directory or clone the whole repo.

+You will need to be able to connect the message VPN you want to use, and this message VPN must have the correct Semp over the message bus permissions mentioned above.

 Query Types
 -----------

-There are two canned query types:
+There are two canned query types, and a user-defined query:
 1. MNR.
 This queries the MNR link to an OtherRouterPhysicalName for the message rates.
 A list of physical router names is provided by calling RateReporter.addOtherRouterPhysicalName for each name.
 2. VPN bridges.
 Just as for MNR links, VPN bridge client statistics are returned for each VPN bridge added with RateReporter.addBridgeName

-There is also a user defined query mechanism.
+3. There is also a user defined query mechanism.
 To use this, configure the query you wish to issue using RateReporter.addUserQuery.
 These queries should be SEMP XML format strings, without the <rpc> tags.
 You must then set the rate callback with RateReporter.setRateCb.

 Using the library
 -----------------